ITstreet1/WHITEBoard-Saola/README.md

 ## Dimensions

-Dimensions of this board is 28x90mm.
+Dimensions of this board are 28x90mm.
 The hight is 7mm (without headers).

 ## Disclaimer